 - Complete the online Release of Liability/Emergency Contact Form

 - Once Dr. Pierce receives your completed forms and they have been approved by the department and university, you will receive a permission number to enroll in the course.

 - Start your internship no later than the second week of the semester and complete the required number of hours for the enrolled units.

 Requirements During Your Internship

-- Watch Blackboard for announcements and assignments.
+- Watch Canvas for announcements and assignments.

 - When you have completed your internship, you will be required to give you supervisor the Supervisor Evaluation Form.
-This form will be made available on Bb.
+This form will be made available on Canvas.
 The supervisor will need to complete the evaluation and send directly to the internship coordinator.

 - Failure to complete the above evaluations will result in a failing grade for the internship.
 Failure to complete at least 3/4 number of hours required for the internship and/or poor evaluation by the supervisor will also result in a failing grade.